Justice in Judgment: Unveiling (Hidden) Bias in LLM-assisted Peer Reviews: Empirical Observation for RS and RW Affiliations

 \section{Empirical Observation for RS and RW Affiliations}

-Tables~\ref{tab:winrate-deepseek-llama8b}–\ref{tab:winrate-gpt4o-mini} present the win rates of all RS and RW affiliations across the evaluated models.
+Tables~\ref{tab:winrate-deepseekr1distillllama8b}–\ref{tab:winrate-gpt4omini} present the win rates of all RS and RW affiliations across the evaluated models.
 This analysis empirically supports our categorization of RS and RW affiliations for the pairwise comparison experiments.

 For each paper, every affiliation (RS or RW) appears in two prompts (once with a male author name and once with a female author name).
 Each of these prompts is compared against all 16 prompts from the opposite group, resulting in 32 head-to-head comparisons per paper for each affiliation.
-Across all 126 papers, this gives a total of 4,032 matches for each affiliation.

-In the tables, "Wins" refers to the number of comparisons where a given affiliation received a higher LLM rating than its opponent, "Matches" is the total number of pairwise comparisons (4,032), and "Win (\%)" is the proportion of wins out of matches.
+Across all 252 papers, this gives a total of 8,064 matches for each affiliation.
+In the tables, "Wins" refers to the number of comparisons where a given affiliation received a higher LLM rating than its opponent, "Matches" is the total number of pairwise comparisons (8,064), and "Win (\%)" is the proportion of wins out of matches.